 Our positive peer culture is a beautiful embodiment of this idea: students strive to be support and kind, just as they try to act this way to themselves.
 We offer a specific Self-esteem/Identity Specialty Group where girls and assigned female at birth facing similar self-esteem issues can discuss their goals, struggles, and strategies in an open and safe space.

 Solstice West also has Adventure Therapy as part of our programming.
 This creates fun, memorable, and – most importantly – successful experience to boost self-esteem and self-efficacy.
 These appropriately physically and sometimes emotionally challenging situations allow students to test skills, challenge negative self-concept, and prove capabilities.
 Students leave Solstice West as empowered young women, that understand their self worth, with improved confidence and self-esteem.

 What are the causes of low self-esteem in teens?

 Self-esteem is how you feel about yourself.
 Self-esteem has two sources: ourselves and those around us.
 As a children and teens, we look to parents and teachers for feedback on how we are performing in all areas of life.
 This informs our self-esteem, along with the internal messages we tell ourselves.
 Just as high self-esteem can be formed by having positive, supportive messaging around and within oneself, low or negative self-esteem can be caused by shifting either one – or both – of those inputs.

 Here are some more specific causes of low-esteem in teens:

-Unfortunately, girls are more prone to low self-esteem than boys are and the teen years can be especially difficult for self-esteem.
+Unfortunately, girls and assigned female at birth are more prone to low self-esteem than boys are and the teen years can be especially difficult for self-esteem.
 Low self-esteem can also cause teens to try to feel better in unhealthy ways, sometimes making it difficult to tell which came first.

 What are the Signs and Symptoms of Low Self Esteem in Teens?